srburk/StatelyShipments/README.md

     ]
   },
 ```
 The XCTest queries the `ShippingCostService` with the provided weights and the calculated route and total cost are compared with the expected results.
+To test edge cases like unusable roads, I forced North Dakota to be completely off limits and included test cases where it was the destination or source.

 ## Design